wireapp/brand/text/glossary/index.md

 : End an ongoing voice or video call

 {: #icon} ~~icon~~ → avatar
 : User profile picture.
-Avoid to prevent confusion w/ app icons
+Avoid to prevent confusion with app icons

 {: #ignore} ignore
 : Decline a connection request (the other user will not be notified)